top of page

 What do we know about the etiology of Type 1 Diabetes Mellitus?

-Some of the genes located in shared risk loci interact to mutually regulate important pancreatic islet functions.
-The regulatory impacts on shared genes and pathways generate overlapping biological mechanisms, which mediate pleiotropic effects on T1DM and T2DM.
+Several shared risk genes or genetic polymorphisms between T1DM and T2DM were found.
+The regulatory impacts on shared genes and pathways generate overlapping biological mechanisms, which mediate pleiotropic effects on T1DM and T2DM 11.

 How similar are human and animal endocrine systems?